kmcervan/kmcervan/README.md

 <div align="center">
   <h2> Hey there, I'm Karla Cervantes! :v: </h2>
     <p> I'm a full stack developer from Oklahoma.<br/>
-    🔭 I’m currently working on building a react project that uses an API.
+    🔭 I’m currently working on building a react project that uses a public API.
     🌱 I’m currently learning Computer Science in Python
 <!--     👯 I’m looking to collaborate on ... -->
 <!--     🤔 I’m looking for help with ... -->